What are my rights?

 There are more requirements.
 Here are the details.

-The benefits last between 14 and 45 weeks, depending on how many hours you worked in the last 52 weeks and where you live in BC.
+The benefits last for up to 45 weeks, depending on how many hours you worked in the last 52 weeks and where you live in BC.
 This chart shows benefit periods by hours worked and region.

 Extending the qualifying period